streamin/belt-geometry-solver/README.md

 • Computes reaction forces and tension for all belt segmants
 • Visualizes the belt with color‑coded arcs and straight lines
 • Shows pulleys and pulley labels
-• shows reaction forces and pully torques
+• shows reaction forces, pully torques, and tension in straight segments
 • Clean object‑oriented design